Identification of low energy nuclear recoils in a gas TPC with optical readout: Cluster shape observables

 \item \textit{projected path length:~} for curly and kinky tracks the values returned by the SVD of the supercluster are not an accurate estimates of their size.
 While the width is dominated by the diffusion, the length for patterns like the one shown in the example of Fig.~\ref{fig:super_clusters1} is ill-defined.
 Thus, the more general path length, $l_p$, computed with the skeletonization procedure in Fig.~\ref{fig:skeleton} is used to estimate the linear extent for both straight and curved tracks.

 \item \textit{Gaussian width:~} the original width of the track in the transverse direction is expected to be much lower than the observed width induced by the diffusion in the gas.
-Thus, as shown in Fig.~\ref{fig:profiles} (right), the standard deviation, \tsigmag, can estimated by a fit with a Gaussian probability density function (PDF);
+Thus, as shown in Fig.~\ref{fig:profiles} (right), the standard deviation, \tsigmag, can estimated by a fit with a Gaussian probability density function (PDF).
+This modelling is appropriate for the cases of straight tracks, typical of cosmic-ray background, or energetic nuclear recoils, and also for spot-like clusters.
+Tracks with kinks are badly modeled by a Gaussian function: if the $\chi^2$ of the convergence of the fit is below a threshold, the estimated width from the SVD method described earlier is used;

 \item \textit{slimness:~} the ratio of the width over the path length, $\xi=w/l_p$, represents the aspect ratio of the cluster.
-It is very useful to discriminate between cosmic rays-induced background (long and thin) from low energy nuclear or electron recoils (more elliptical or round, as the \fe spots);
+It is very useful to discriminate between cosmic-ray-induced background (long and thin) from low energy nuclear or electron recoils (more elliptical or round, as the \fe spots);

 \item \textit{integral:~} the total number of photons detected by all the pixels gathered in the supercluster, \isclu, as defined in Eq.~\ref{eq:integral};

 \item \textit{pixels over threshold:~} the number of pixels in the supercluster passing the zero-suppression threshold, $n_p$;